-Daphne tells me on matter like this, Daria won’t go to bed until Dasha does.
+Daphne tells me on matters like this, Daria won’t go to bed until Dasha does.
 She says Janah is the same way, so is Nikko.
 Both of them can be in Daphne’s head, they’ve followed events from the start.

 “In the past, Janah and I wouldn’t have separated overnight.
 After getting into the vigilante business, and the size of the family at home, it became impossible.
 Telepathy is even greater intimacy, but we enjoy physical proximity.
 Dasha and Daria don’t separate much, hardly ever.
 Life necessitates compromise.”

 Dasha, “What else did Pavlov say?”